darasus/ai-blog/content/how-to-start-investing-with-little-money.md

   services that manage your money with computer algorithms.
 The best roboadvisors will also help you figure out how much you should be investing and keep track of your progress.
+intro: >-
+  Unless you’re a trust fund kid or a lottery winner, chances are that you don’t have much cash to invest.
+As a recent college graduate with student loans and rent to pay, let alone the prospect of saving for retirement, you may think investing feels like an impossible task.
+But it doesn’t have to be.
+  You just need to know where to start.

+  Investing can be intimidating at first glance.
+Even high-net-worth individuals struggle finding trustworthy advisors who specialize in helping those with little capital get started in the market—until now.
+The following simple strategies will help any investor begin investing with little money and see returns over time.
+Keep reading for more details and examples of how much you could stand to gain from investing even a small amount now and maintaining that habit for the long term.
 ---

 ## Start with a small amount and invest regularly